AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/overview.md

 ## Getting started

 The API endpoints used in this guide is part of the [Data Ingestion API](https://www.adobe.io/experience-platform-apis/references/data-ingestion/).
 Before continuing, please review the [getting started guide](getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

-## Using the API

-The [!DNL Data Ingestion] API allows you to ingest data as batches (a unit of data that consists of one or more files to be ingested as a single unit) into [!DNL Experience Platform] in three basic steps:

-1. Create a new batch.
-2. Upload files to a specified dataset that matches the XDM schema of the data.
-3. Signal the end of the batch.

 ### [!DNL Data Ingestion] prerequisites